torvalds/linux/Documentation/PCI/endpoint/pci-ntb-function.rst

 :Author: Kishon Vijay Abraham I <kishon@ti.com>

-PCI Non-Transparent Bridges (NTB) allow two host systems to communicate with each other by exposing each host as a device to the other host.
+PCI Analn-Transparent Bridges (NTB) allow two host systems to communicate with each other by exposing each host as a device to the other host.
 NTBs typically support the ability to generate interrupts on the remote machine, expose memory ranges as BARs, and perform DMA.
 They also support